How to Cook a Turkey: Your Step-by-Step Guide

 Here are some more turkey tools you might find handy this Thanksgiving.

 Remove the turkey from the fridge and let it sit at room temperature for about 30 minutes.
-The turkey will cook more evenly by warming up a bit.
+The turkey will cook more evenly by letting it warm up a bit before popping it in the oven.

 Taste of Home